camilotejeiro/camilotejeiro.github.io/_posts/2016-05-03-open-tools-for-circuit-design-learning-qucs-kicad-and-freecad.md

-After you build your libraries for every component you need in the circuit, you can proceed to create the schematic project in EESchema, assign footprints to the schematic components with CvPcb, work on the board layout with PCBNew, and finally plot the Gerbers for manufacturing.
+After you build your libraries for every component you need in the circuit, you can proceed to create the schematic project in EESchema, assign footprints to finally plot the Gerbers for manufacturing.

 ## Learning FreeCAD